sahidul-shaikh/customer-acquisition-analytics/README.md

 - Which prospects are more likely to buy the product (i.e., to respond )?
 - Which attributes determine the propensity to buy a term deposit?
-- Once you predict the likelihood of response, how many prospects should you target for telemarketing?
+- Once we predict the likelihood of response, how many prospects should we target for telemarketing?
-- By how much can you reduce the marketing cost using the model, and how many prospects will you acquire?
+- By how much can we reduce the marketing cost using the model, and how many prospects will we acquire?

 ## Problem and Business Objective